Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 **Call Parameters**

-These are the call datails used when creating the call in the Invoca platform.
+These are the call details used when creating the call in the Invoca platform.

     **Required**

-    `external_call_unique_id` The unique ID of the call in the system fom the external system.
+    `external_call_unique_id` The unique ID of the call from the external system.
 This field is required to be unique across all calls within a network that are submitted from external sources.

     `start_time` This is the date and time when the call started on the call origination platform.
 Please see the **Timestamp Formats** section below for descriptions of supported timestamps.